Skip to Content

 – Run time: 1 hour 33 minutes

 In this documentary, filmmaker Kleber Mendonça Filho revisits his life in Brazil, recalling its glory days through the prism of the various cinemas he frequented as a child.
-The New York Times praised the film, which combines both new and archived footage, for the way it inspires a “rumination on life, death, family, movies, and those complicated, invariably haunted places we call home.”
-Meanwhile, IndieWire hailed the documentary’s celebratory spirit, noting that Filho is able to give the film “a joyful rhythm, full of hope and wonder.”
+The New York Times praised the film, which combines both new and archival footage, for the way it inspires a “rumination on life, death, family, movies, and those complicated, invariably haunted places we call home.”
+Meanwhile, IndieWire hailed the documentary’s celebratory spirit, noting that Filho gives it “a joyful rhythm, full of hope and wonder.”

 Gerald Matzka // Getty Images